the78mole/esphome_components/README.md

 We collected some (currently one) of our ESPhome components here to share with other diggers:

-- KM271-WiFi is also described in detail in one of my [blog posts](https://the78mole.de/reverse-engineering-the-buderus-km217/)
+- KM271-WiFi is also described in detail in one of my [blog posts](https://the78mole.de/reverse-engineering-the-buderus-km217/) and it received a [how-to page](https://the78mole.de/projects/km271-wifi-howto/) to take it into action e.g. with the default ESPhome firmeare.

 ## KM217 Wifi